karlchris/data-engineering/docs/index.md

 - Learning Python
 - Many more

-I also bring up the exciting projects for Data Engineering at [Projects](projects/README.md)
+I also bring up the exciting [projects](projects/README.md) for Data Engineering

-Stay tune to this page, I will keep updating it to the most recent Data Engineering updates.
+Stay tune to this notes, I will keep updating it to the most recent Data Engineering updates.

 !!! quote